forrest-app/forrest/README.md

 Forrest is an npm desktop client to deal with daily work flows.
 It lets you control common npm commands and all custom scripts defined in the `package.json`.

+It's still in early stages, but you can download the latest version at the [releases section](https://github.com/stefanjudis/forrest/releases).
+Feedback is more than welcome and contributions would be even better. :)

 ### Forrest is an [OPEN Open Source Project](http://openopensource.org/)

 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.